MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/permissions.md

 # User permissions

 The **Permissions** page is where you'll set up roles and permissions for using Dynamics 365 Customer Insights across your organization.

+You need to have administrator permissions to see the page.
+To access the permissions page in Customer Insights, go to **Admin** > **Permissions**.

 Customer Insights includes three types of roles:

 ## Viewer